Thinking about buying Bletchley Park books for someone this Christmas? Here are my five recommendations:

 What’s in my Christmas Stocking?

 My son is of an age where I get to buy my presents from him.
-I decided my stocking filler this year will be a book I’ve coveted for a while; certainly since I watched Cambridge Spies : Complete BBC Series [DVD], and downloaded the recently declassified Guy Liddell post war diaries.
+I decided my stocking filler this year will be a book I’ve coveted for a while; certainly since I watched the Cambridge Spies and downloaded the recently declassified Guy Liddell post war diaries.
 That book is:

 Philby was also privy to information about Bletchley Park, which suggests that although the Germans never knew about the Allied efforts to break the German Enigma cipher, there is a good chance that the Russians did!